LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 Sales Navigator surfaces several behavioral signals that indicate buying intent or receptiveness to outreach.
 The most valuable for AI agency owners:

 Job change in the last 90 days is the highest-value signal on the platform.
 Executives who have recently changed roles are in active "fix what's broken" mode — they are evaluating current vendors, identifying gaps, and are typically much more open to new solutions than entrenched decision-makers.
-A filter for "Changed jobs in past 90 days" combined with your target titles and industries produces a list of prospects who are almost universally receptive.
+A newly hired VP of Operations at a 200-person logistics company is not defending the status quo — they are actively looking for wins.
+Filter for "Changed jobs in past 90 days" combined with your target titles and industries, and you have a list of prospects who are almost universally receptive to a well-framed conversation.

 Saved Search Setup: Building Your Daily Lead Pipeline